wilsonism/geo200/syllabus.md

 Fields, Desiree.
 2019.
 "Automated landlord: Digital technologies and post-crisis financial accumulation." *Environment and Planning A: Economy and Space*.

-Harrison, Stephan, Steve Pile, and Nigel Thrift, eds.
-2004. *Patterned Ground: Entanglements of Nature and Culture*.
+Harrison, Stephan, Steve Pile, and Nigel Thrift.
+2004.
+"Grounding Patterns: Deciphering (Dis)Order in the Entanglements of Nature and Culture."
+In *Patterned Ground: Entanglements of Nature and Culture*, edited by Harrison, Pile and Thrift, 15-41.
 London: Reaktion Books.

 Harrowell, Elly, Thom Davies, and Tom Disney.
 2018.
 "Making Space for Failure in Geographic Research." *The Professional Geographer* 70 (2):230-238.